inspire-1a03/pip-2021/introduction.md

 # Module Introduction

+## Introductory Video
+***video coming soon***

+Important points:
+- Everything you need to complete this module is either on this website, or explained/linked to from here.
+Be sure to read these pages thoroughly.
+- Most lessons consist of both text and video instructions.
+Sometimes I miss things in the videos. **If you are following along with videos, please also read the text instructions briefly to ensure that I did not miss anything**
+- If you have a small / easy to answer question, please feel free to ask it in the Teams channel for this module.
+Others may have a similar question.
+- If you have an involved / complicated question, it's best to leave it until the drop-in sessions.
+- For Exercise 2 (GitHub, Markdown, GitHub Pages), I have repurposed a previous workshop for lessons 1, 2, and 3.
+Please disregard anything that isn't entirely relevant to this module.

 ## Module Objectives
 1. Promote awareness of a variety of publicly available datasets and data sources; improve understanding of their uses and limitations.
 2. Using hands-on, step-by-step instruction, develop analysis and visualization skills using a variety of free applications (Google Sheets, Tableau, GitHub)